 Hyponatremia is a common finding in clinical practice and is estimated to occur in 15% of all hospital inpatients.
-It is defined as a serum sodium <135 mEq/L; severe hyponatremia is defined as a serum sodium <120 mEq/L. Patients with hyponatremia have increased morbidity and mortality compared with patients without hyponatremia.
-Mild hyponatremia is an independent risk factor of adverse outcome and mortality even in the general population.
+It is defined as a serum sodium <135 mEq/L (normal serum sodium concentration is in the range of 135 to 145 mEq/L); severe hyponatremia is defined as a serum sodium <125 mEq/L. Patients with hyponatremia have increased morbidity and mortality compared with patients without hyponatremia.
+Mild hyponatremia is an independent risk factor for adverse outcome and mortality even in the general population.

 Sodium is a major osmotic solute in the extracellular fluid and is therefore an important determinant of the extracellular volume status, serum osmolality, and tonicity.
 The serum sodium concentration is a measure of water status rather than total body salt content.
 A low serum sodium concentration indicates dilute body fluids or an excess of water.
 The clinical manifestations of hyponatremia depend on the rate of decline of serum sodium.
 An acute fall in sodium over 24 to 48 hours produces severe cerebral edema, which can be fatal.
 A gradual fall in sodium over several days or weeks can be compensated for by the brain, produces relatively modest morbidity and may be asymptomatic.

-Sodium homeostasis is maintained by thirst (which drives fluid intake), ADH (which increases renal water reabsorption), aldosterone (which increases renal sodium resorption), and the kidneys (which can control sodium resorption in the proximal tubule independent of external hormonal input).
+Sodium homeostasis is maintained by thirst (which drives fluid intake), antidiuretic hormone (ADH) (which increases renal water reabsorption), aldosterone (which increases renal sodium resorption), and the kidneys (which can control sodium resorption in the proximal tubule independent of external hormonal input).

 Hyponatremia may result from an inappropriate hypotonic fluid intake, inappropriate fluid retention by excessive ADH, or inadequate renal reabsorption of sodium.

 Hyponatremia can be classified into 5 main types.